Picture of the main university campus building

 Research Integrity - Overview and Principles

-All researchers are encouraged to participate in training that gives them a general introduction to the concept of research integrity and why it is important to keep your knowledge in this area up to date.
+All researchers are encouraged to participate in the university's training courses that provide a general introduction to the concept of research integrity and why it is important to keep your knowledge in this area up to date.
 Researchers may find these useful for individual reflection or as a starting point for discussion within a research group or new collaboration.

 Training and Online Resources